Pilotage Act 1987: Provisions

 The act requires the Secretary of State to maintain a list of CHAs, and also allows the Secretary of State to authorise other bodies to grant deep sea pilotage certificates in respect of such part of the sea falling outside the harbour of any CHA.

+Repealed enactments

+Section 32(5) of the act repealed 8 enactments and revoked 1 instrument, listed in schedule 3 to the act.